delta-io/delta/python/README.md

 ## Installation and usage

-1. Install using `pip install deltalake-spark`
+1. Install using `pip install delta-spark`
 2. To use the Delta Lake with Apache Spark, you have to set additional configurations when creating the SparkSession.
 See the online [project web page](https://docs.delta.io/latest/delta-intro.html) for details.

 ## Documentation